amecky/c_hot_reload/README.md

 plugin system.
 Everything that you will find here is based on their ideas.
 You can find a very detailed explanation [here](http://ourmachinery.com/post/little-machines-working-together-part-1/) and [here](http://ourmachinery.com/post/little-machines-working-together-part-2/).

+# The basic idea

+The basic is idea to separate the code into plugins that contain only small parts of your application.
+These plugins will be provided as DLLs and the application should reload them if they have changed.
+There is a registry which is used to load the plugins and also handles the reload.
+Plugins can also use other plugins by using the registry.

+Another idea is to split such a plugin into data and code.
+The data will live inside the main application and should not be changed during a hot reload.
+We want to keep the data but just change the implementation of the plugin.

+Therefore this solution uses C and not C++.
+Trying to achieve the same with C++ is much harder.
+It also contradicts the idea of separating code and data.

 # What we have here

 - restricted to C only